All puppies are guaranteed for life against the following:

 WE DO ACCEPT CREDIT CARDS

 We have fox red (yellow) British babies available!
+Some are at amazing prices!

 Pictures are usually updated weekly!